Leadership Development: Courses and Programs

 Bauer Leadership Fellows

-Developed in partnership with the Center for Experiential Learning (CEL), the program is designed for CEL Practicum project team leaders.
+Developed in partnership with the Center for Experiential Learning (CEL), the program is designed for CEL Practicum project team leaders with plans to expand to other student leaders of client-based projects.
 View Fellows Program requirements and opportunities (PDF).

 Sponsored Leadership Courses